-If you have an Fire Stick, check out our guide on the Amazon Fire TV Stick channels to see the available channels and apps.
+If you have a Fire Stick, check out our guide on the Amazon Fire TV Stick channels to see the available channels and apps.

 There’s a lot to like about the Fire TV Recast.
-Here’s what we like about this Amazon Fire TV DVR:
+Here’s what we like about the Amazon Fire TV DVR: